BPFLNALCR/sdr-watch/README.md

 ![WebUI](https://img.shields.io/badge/WebUI-Flask-orange)
 ![License](https://img.shields.io/badge/license-MIT-lightgrey)

-**Wideband scanner, baseline builder, and bandplan mapper for SDR devices with a lightweight web dashboard.**
+**Wideband spectrum scanner, baseline builder, and bandplan mapper for SDR devices with a lightweight web dashboard.**

-This project is a Python-based tool designed to scan wide frequency ranges with an SDR, detect signals above the noise floor, build a long-term baseline of occupancy, and map detections to frequency allocations.
-It now includes a simple **web GUI dashboard** for monitoring and controlling scans in real time. 🌐
+SDR-Watch transforms a Raspberry Pi 5 and SDR dongle into a **persistent spectrum monitoring station**.
+It sweeps wide frequency ranges, detects and logs signals, builds long-term baselines of spectrum activity, and maps detections to official frequency allocations.
+It now includes a **simple web dashboard** for real-time monitoring and control. 🌐

+👉 Example applications:

+- **Electronic Protection**: Detect interference, jamming attempts, or unusual transmissions in critical bands.
+- **Spectrum Security**: Identify unauthorized users, validate coordination, and monitor long-term occupancy.
+- **Research & Development**: Study waveform usage, analyze antenna performance, and collect environmental RF data.
+- **Ops & Training**: Enable live visualization of RF activity during field exercises or experimental events.

+This is a **lightweight but powerful tool** that makes you the one who knows what’s really happening in the air first.

 At its current stage of development, SDR-Watch is: